A data-driven approach to $\pi^{0}, \eta$ and $\eta^{\prime}$ single and double Dalitz decays: Transition form factors

-where $F_{\pi^{0}\gamma\gamma}(0)$ is fixed from eq.~(\ref{Pgammagamma}) and the values of the low-energy constants (LECs), slope and curvature, $b_\pi$ and $c_\pi$, respectively, are borrowed from eqs.~(12,13) in ref.~\cite{Masjuan:2012wy}\footnote{In ref.~\cite{Masjuan:2012wy}, the value of the slope parameter appears with a positive sign due to the different definition used for the Taylor expansion of the $\pi^0$ TFF.},
+where $F_{\pi^{0}\gamma\gamma}(0)$ is fixed from Eq.~(\ref{Pgammagamma}) and the values of the low-energy constants (LECs), slope and curvature, $b_\pi$ and $c_\pi$, respectively, are borrowed from Eqs.~(12,13) in Ref.~\cite{lab21}\footnote{In Ref.~\cite{lab21}, the sign of the slope parameter in the Taylor expansion of the $\pi^0$ TFF in Eq.~(1) should be negative in order to agree with Eq.~(4) of the same reference.},

-where the statistical error is the result of a weighted average of several fits using different types of PAs to the same joint set of $\pi^0$ TFF space-like data and the systematic error is attributed to the model dependence of the PA's method.
+where the statistical error is the result of a weighted average of several fits using different types of PAs to the same joint set of $\pi^0$ TFF space-like data (see Fig.\,\ref{TFFpion}(a) for a graphical example) and the systematic error is attributed to the model dependence of the PA method.
 In this way, the values obtained for the LECs can be considered as model independent.
 It is worth mentioning that the systematic errors ascribed to the LECs are quite conservative, in the sense that they are obtained from a comparison of the constants predicted by several well-established phenomenological models for the TFF and their counterparts extracted using various types of PAs from fits to pseudo-data sets generated by the different models.
-For each LEC, the systematic error is chosen to be the largest difference among these comparisons, making the whole approach reliable and with a stamp of model independence \cite{Masjuan:2012wy}.
+For each LEC, the systematic error is chosen to be the largest difference among these comparisons, making the whole approach reliable and model independent \cite{lab21}.

-The Taylor expansion in eq.~(\ref{Taylor}) can be safely used for the description of the $\pi^0$ TFF in the time-like region within the range of available phase-space since the first pole seems to appear, for all types of PAs considered, inside the region of $\rho$-dominance \cite{Masjuan:2012wy}, thus well beyond the phase-space end point.
-Finally, we would like to remark that this expansion of the single-virtual $\pi^0$ TFF will be used for predicting both $\pi^{0}\to e^{+}e^{-}\gamma$ and $\pi^{0}\to e^{+}e^{-}e^{+}e^{-}$ decays, the latter by means of a factorisation of the double-virtual $\pi^0$ TFF in terms of a product of the single-virtual one (see subsection \ref{doublevirtual} for details).
+As one can see in Fig.\,\ref{TFFpion}(b), the Taylor expansion in Eq.~(\ref{Taylor}) nicely describes the $\pi^{0}\to e^{+}e^{-}\gamma$ time-like experimental data \cite{lab71}.
+Thus, it can be safely used for the description of the $\pi^0$ TFF in this region within the range of available phase-space, since the first pole seems to appear, for all types of PAs considered, inside the region of $\rho$-dominance \cite{lab21}, thus well beyond the phase-space end point.
+Finally, we would like to remark that this expansion of the single-virtual $\pi^0$ TFF will be used for predicting both $\pi^{0}\to e^{+}e^{-}\gamma$ and $\pi^{0}\to e^{+}e^{-}e^{+}e^{-}$ decays, the latter by means of a factorisation of the double-virtual $\pi^0$ TFF in terms of a product of the single-virtual one (see Subsection {\ref{doublevirtual}} for details).